 - Short-term Solidarity Fellowships for notable scholars from Ukraine whose work has been disrupted by war

 - Conferences, workshops, lectures, seminars and public discussions at the IWM and in Ukraine (Please find a list of public events at the IWM here.)

-- Publications, including focal points in Transit and Eurozine
+- Publications, including a focal point in Eurozine and an archive on Transit.

 Timothy Snyder: New Program: “Ukraine in European Dialogue”, in IWMpost 116.